Kamal Haasan's unrealized projects: Athi Veerapandiyan

 In the early 1990s, Gangai Amaran agreed terms to direct a film titled Athi Veerapandiyan starring Kamal Haasan in the lead role.
 The film was based on jallikattu and Aishwaryaa Bhaskaran was signed to portray the leading female role.
 However Kamal Haasan later opted out of the film and instead began work on another rural drama, Thevar Magan (1992), directed by Bharathan.
 He later credited Gangai Amaran for the idea of the song "Sandhu Pottu" from the film, which was initially meant for Athi Veerapandiyan.

 In 2016, Gangai Amaran alleged that his brother Ilaiyaraaja had effectively told Kamal Haasan to stop working on the project, during an ego clash between the two brothers.

 Kanden Seethaiyai

 Balachandra Menon wanted to remake his Malayalam film Ammayane Sathyam (1993) into Tamil, and turned down remake offers from other directors.
 Producer Raveendran signed on Kamal Haasan to do the film and recruited S. P. Balasubrahmanyam to take another role.
 The team initially approached Annie, who starred in the original to reprise her role as the lead female character, though her reluctance meant that the team picked newcomer Ruchita Prasad, who adopted a stage name of Jayasandhya.

 The makers abandoned the project due to creative differences.
 It was later alleged that Kamal Haasan had wanted his role to be more prominent than the character from the original version.
-Kamal Haasan subsequently moved on to begin work on Avvai Shanmugi (1996).
+Kamal Haasan subsequently wanted to remake this film with KS Ravikumar as the director and Crazy Mohan as the script writer.
+But when initial script discussions were underway, Crazy Mohan apparently lost the script, which was misplaced by him in an unknown car.
+Owing to the fact that there had been too many hindrances in the development of the movie, Kamal moved on to begin work on Avvai Shanmugi (1996).